snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 5. The technologist explains the procedure to the patient and answers any questions the patient may have.

-6. Since the protocol calls for a contrast-enhanced CT, the technologist reviews the most recent eGFR, bun and creatine.
+6. Since the protocol calls for a contrast-enhanced CT, the technologist reviews the most recent eGFR, BUN and Creatinine.

-7. The technologist confers with the radiologist to discuss acceptable lab values for safe contrast administration, given the Sex Comment, as well as the patient’s GFR, bun and creatine.
+7. The technologist confers with the radiologist to discuss acceptable lab values for safe contrast administration, given the Sex Comment, as well as the patient’s GFR, BUN and Creatinine.

 8. The radiologist notes that the provided SPCU of Female, is not consistent with the SPCU Comment and calls the ordering physician to confirm.